Hydrologic technician, Kaihangarau arowai

 - a New Zealand Diploma in Field Hydrology (Level 5)

-- a postgraduate qualification in Earth sciences or similar
+- a relevant tertiary qualification in earth sciences or similar area

 - experience in similar work